Free delivery from £39 (T&C’s apply)**

 Dietary requirements

-If your dog has sensitive digestion or food intolerances, especially to grains or common proteins like chicken, look for hypoallergenic dog treats, low-fat treats, grain-free treats, natural dog treats, or specially formulated sensitive treats.
+If your dog has sensitive digestion or food intolerances, especially to grains or common proteins like chicken, consider low-fat dog treats, grain-free dog treats, limited-ingredient treats, or specially formulated sensitive treats for dogs.

 Purpose

-Treats can be for training, teething, or adding variety to your dog’s daily routine.
-Some include ingredients popular among pet owners for specific feeding preferences, including those targeting oral care, coat condition, mobility support, or promoting relaxation.
-Always check with your vet before introducing treats for particular needs..
+Treats can be used for training, teething, or simply adding variety to your dog’s routine.
+Some include ingredients selected by pet owners for specific feeding preferences, such as supporting oral hygiene, maintaining coat condition, or aiding mobility.
+Always consult your vet before introducing treats for specific needs.

-Don’t forget: Using enrichment toys and teething toys with treats can achieve some training results.
-Dental toys like olive wood chew sticks are free from artificial ingredients, designed to be long-lasting, and may help satisfy your dog’s natural chewing instincts.
+Don’t forget: Dental toys like olive wood chew sticks are free from artificial ingredients, designed to be long-lasting, and may help satisfy your dog’s natural chewing behavior.

 Tip: Treat bags and pouches make it easier to reward consistently during training.